MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 ```
 In this example we’ve leveraged the module system to implement declarative template refs.

-Another advantage of this proposal is that it can allow multiple module specifiers in the `adoptedstylesheets` attribute:
+Another advantage of this proposal is that it can allow multiple module specifiers in the `adoptedstylesheets` property:
 ```html
 <script type="css-module" specifier="/foo.css">
   #content {